kingborehaha/Elden-Ring-Summon-Randomizer/README.md

 - Copy regulation.bin from Elden Ring's "Game" folder to Mod Engine 2's "Mod" folder.
 - Run Summon Randomizer.
 Load regulation.bin within the Mod Engine 2's "Mod" folder.
 - Once you are finished running Summon Randomizer, run Mod Engine 2's "launchmod_eldenring.bat" to play with mods.
-- Do not run this tool on Regulation.bin in Elden Ring's "Game" folder.
-If you do and play online, you could potentially be banned.
-- Once you are finished running Summon Randomizer, run Mod Engine 2's "launchmod_eldenring.bat" to play with mods.

 ## Updates
 ### v0.1.0